ionic-team/ionic-cli/docs/ionic-upload.md

 ## NAME
-upload -- Upload a new snapshot of your app
+ionic upload -- Upload a new snapshot of your app

 ## SYNOPSIS
-    ionic upload
+    ionic ionic upload

 ## DESCRIPTION
 Upload a new snapshot of your app